 Here is a glimpse at the many real-world training opportunities our distinctive educational model (known as the Engaged Professional Model of Education) provides:

-At our innovative Chicago School Centers, housed right inside each of our campuses, our students train and work alongside faculty, providing a range of services to local real-world clients—such as providing early intervention services to children with autism at our TEACH Center; individual and family therapy at our Counseling Centers; court-ordered interventions for parents working to regain custody of their children at our Forensic Center; management consulting services to local businesses and corporations at our ConCISE Center; and more.
+At our innovative Chicago School Centers, housed right inside each of our campuses, our students train and work alongside faculty, providing a range of services to local real-world clients; individual and family therapy at our Counseling Centers; court-ordered interventions for parents working to regain custody of their children at our Forensic Center; management consulting services to local businesses and corporations at our ConCISE Center; and more.
 Learn more about The Chicago School Centers.

 Through our unique community partnership model, we link students to literally hundreds of training opportunities (above and beyond their traditional internships and practicum) at our many “partner agencies” in each of our local communities.
 Students hone their skills and build their resumes while making a meaningful difference in a vast range of settings and with a wide range of populations.
 They conduct research and assessments, provide counseling and other clinical services, assist with developing and launching new programs, participate in strategic planning efforts, and more.
 Learn more about training opportunities in the local community.